enklu/enkluplayer-jsapi-docs/source/includes/app.md

 ##SAI Buttons(Preview)

 The `prompt` command can be used to let SAI prompt button options for the player to choose from.
-The first argument is a callback, the second is the question, the following are chained questions.
+The first argument is a callback function, the second is the question, the following are chained questions.

-`prompt(Callback callback, String Question, String option1, String option2, ...)`
+`prompt(Function callback, String Question, String option1, String option2, ...)`

 The callback has a payload that indicates which button has been selected.